 - Adults: Entries must be accompanied by a $15 entry fee, payable online.

-- High School Students: Entries are free, BUT...students MUST include the name of their current high school on their cover page. (for those students who are home schooled, simply put that in the high school field)
+- High School Students: Entries are free, BUT…students MUST include the name of their current high school on their cover page

 5. No name, address, phone number or any identifying mark should appear on the pages of the manuscript.
-The story must Include a cover page with the author's name, address, email address, phone number and the name of the story.
+Include a separate cover page with the author’s name, address, email address, phone number and the name of the story.
 Authors whose stories make it to the shortlist stage should be prepared to submit biographical information upon request.